Mixed Evidence for Gestalt Grouping in Deep Neural Networks: Introduction

+A positive CE is a measure of enhanced discrimination (Configural Superiority Effect, CSE); a negative of impaired discrimination (Configural Inferiority Effect, CIE).
+These measures can then be compared with CSEs/CIEs found in human participants assessed through reaction times (RTs) recording.
+While we compared humans and networks on both CIEs and CSEs, notice that only CSEs are the result of Gestalt grouping, while CIEs correspond to crowding/attention load, etc. We computed the CEs across the Convolutional and Fully Connected layers of the networks (before the non-linear operation was applied), with a particular emphasis on the output layer, as it appears to be the most appropriate for comparison with human RTs.
+Nevertheless, we expect CSEs to start emerging from earlier layers than the output layer given that Gestalt grouping is widely assumed to organize the visual scene for the sake of object recognition \citep{Biederman1987}.

-For Experiment 1, we used a highly varied set of stimuli from Pomerantz 1977.
-We compared networks' CEs to humans' CEs on 17 sets each composed of a base and a composite pair of images (Figure \ref{fig:Exp1corr}, left).
-Five of these sets generated high CSEs in humans, indicating a strong Gestalt grouping effect.
-In Experiment 2, we generated a wide number of configurations composed of simple dot patterns, as introduced by \cite{PomerantzPortillo} and illustrated in Section \ref{exp2stimGeneration}.
-The structure of each set allowed for the investigation of specific emergent features, excluding confounding effects such as shape familiarity. \cite{PomerantzPortillo} found a strong and consistent effect for three EFs: proximity, orientation, and linearity, and therefore we tested whether these same features could be used by the networks to enhance discriminability of a base image pairs.
+We selected the models based on their historical importance, their performance on standard datasets, their biological plausibility and their Brain-Score (see the score for each network in \ref{networksScore}), and we aimed at using a wide variety of architectures and training regimes.
+We used a total of 16 networks, all pre-trained on ImageNet (a part from PredNet which was pretrained on the KITTI dataset): 5 of them are classic convolutional networks, 3 are CNNs that have a direct biological inspiration with a front-end that simulates primate V1, 4 are attention-based networks, 4 are self-supervised networks.
+Amongst all the above networks, 3 have recurrent mechanisms.
+The human RTs data were collected from two sources: \cite{Pomerantz1977PerceptionEffects} and \cite{PomerantzPortillo}.
+In Experiment 1, we investigated specific, low-level emergent features, by generating a wide number of configurations composed of simple dot patterns, as introduced by \cite{PomerantzPortillo} and illustrated in Figure \ref{fig:Exp1Stimuli}. \cite{PomerantzPortillo} found a strong and consistent effect for three EFs: proximity, orientation, and linearity, and therefore we tested whether these same features could be used by the networks to enhance discriminability of a base image pair.